 • "INCORRECT USAGE CLASSIFICATION" OR "OTHER" DATA: If you believe your property has been incorrectly measured or listed or has incorrect information, bring this to our attention, and we'll check it out and make the necessary correction(s).
-Some listing corrections may only be for accuracy, but some may have an effect on your assessed value.
+Some listing corrections may only be for accuracy, but some may influence your assessed value.